evolutionlandorg/docs/advanced/furnace.md

 ### Prop replacement rules

-A props: new, props to be deployed
+Prop A: New, props to be deployed

-B props: props that have been deployed on the equipment bar
+Prop B: Props that have been deployed on the equipment bar

 * **The replacement of prop A/prop B can happen under any of the following conditions**(if prop B is not within the protection period):
   * Class of prop A is higher than class of prop B